jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int16Extensions.StoreBits(thisshort,short,int,Jcd.BitManipulation.BitMask).md

 ## Int16Extensions.StoreBits(this short, short, int, BitMask) Method

-Stores a masked set of bits from a value to an offset in the destination and returns the modified value.
+Stores a set of bits specified by a [BitMask](Jcd.BitManipulation.BitMask.md 'Jcd.BitManipulation.BitMask') from a source value to a bit offset and returns the modified value.

 ```csharp
 public static short StoreBits(this short value, short source, int offset, Jcd.BitManipulation.BitMask mask);